 Field-deployable aerosol mass spectrometers measure aerosol chemical composition in real-time using a specialized inlet, typically an aerodynamic lens (ADL), which focuses particles over a relatively large range of sizes into a narrow particle beam with minimal losses.
-These spectrometers include the Aerodyne Aerosol Mass Spectrometer (AMS, Aerodyne Research) (Canagaratna et al., 2007), single particle mass spectrometers such as Particle Analysis by Laser Mass Spectrometry (PALMS), Aerosol Time-of-flight Mass Spectrometry (ATOFMS), and Aircraft-based Laser ABlation Aerosol MAss spectrometer (ALABAMA) (Pratt et al., 2009; Clemen et al., 2020; Jacquot et al., 2024), and the chemical analysis of aerosol online (CHARON) instrument (Müller et al., 2017; Piel et al., 2019) The standard Liu type lens (also commonly referred to as the PM1 lens where PM1 means particulate matter below 1 μm diameter) has been the most widely used ADL in the past decades (Liu et al., 1995a, 1995b, 2007; Zhang et al., 2002, 2004b).
-The particle transmission efficiency (TE) through an ADL depends not only on the physical design, but also on the operating pressures, the size of the critical orifice used upstream of the ADL, and the solid angle of the particle beam that overlaps with the detector area (Huffman et al., 2005; Murphy, 2007).
-A particle relaxation chamber can be added to reduce particle losses after critical orifices (Wang and McMurry 2007).
-The PM1 lens transmits most particles of $\sim 50-800$ nm vacuum aerodynamic diameter (d{va}) range, encompassing most of the accumulation mode aerosols in the troposphere (Guo et al., 2021).
-However, the PM1 lens can miss a significant fraction of aerosol mass when the accumulation mode grows very large e.g., in highly polluted environments (Elser et al., 2016) and in the stratosphere (Brock et al., 2019; Guo et al., 2021).
+These spectrometers include the Aerodyne aerosol mass spectrometer (AMS; Aerodyne Research) (Canagaratna et al., 2007), single-particle mass spectrometers such as particle analysis by laser mass spectrometry (PALMS) and aerosol timeof-flight mass spectrometry (ATOFMS) instruments, the Aircraft-based Laser ABlation Aerosol Mass Spectrometer (ALABAMA) (Pratt et al., 2009; Clemen et al., 2020; Jacquot et al., 2024), and the chemical analysis of aerosol online (CHARON) instrument (Müller et al., 2017; Piel et al., 2019).
+The standard Liu type lens (also commonly referred to as the PM1 lens, where PM1 means particulate matter below 1 μm diameter) has been the most widely used ADL in the past decades (Liu et al., 1995a, b, 2007; Zhang et al., 2002, 2004b).
+The particle transmission efficiency (TE) through an ADL depends not only on the physical design but also on the operating pressures, the size of the critical orifice used upstream of the ADL, and the solid angle of the particle beam that overlaps with the detector area (Huffman et al., 2005; Murphy, 2007).
+A particle relaxation chamber can be added to reduce particle losses after critical orifices (Wang and Mc-Murry, 2007).
+The PM_1 lens transmits most particles in the range of \sim 50-800 nm vacuum aerodynamic diameter (d{va}), encompassing most of the accumulation-mode aerosols in the troposphere (Guo et al., 2021).
+However, the PM_1 lens can miss a significant fraction of aerosol mass when the accumulation mode grows very large, e.g., in highly polluted environments (Elser et al., 2016) and in the stratosphere (Brock et al., 2019; Guo et al., 2021).
 Two other ADL designs developed at Aerodyne, the high-pressure lens (HPL) (Williams et al., 2013) and the PM{2.5} lens (Peck et al., 2016; Xu et al., 2017), significantly extended the transmittable aerosol size range beyond 1 μ m d{va} by increasing the operating pressures.
 A custom-designed ADL with conical-shaped orifices enabled supermicron aerosol sampling in the ALABAMA instrument (Clemen et al., 2020).